Check out this haul from my first grocery shopping trip for Carb Counting!

 - sweeteners like sugar, brown sugar, agave, syrup, honey and sugary beverages like soda and sports drinks

 These are the foods we primarily “count” as we count carbohydrates.
 The specific goal for carbohydrate intake varies between individuals based on height, weight, gender, activity levels, and blood sugar control goals.
 If you have diabetes and don’t know how many carbohydrates you should eat, find a Registered Dietitian who can help you find out.

 To help make carb counting easier, something called a “carbohydrate portion” or a “diabetes portion” was introduced.
 This is basically the amount of any carbohydrate food that contains 15 grams of carbohydrate.
-You can see some examples of carbohydrate portions in the chart below:

 As you can see by my carbohydrate counting goals, they are in multiples of 15 grams.
 So basically, at meals I can select 3-4 “carbohydrate portions” and at snacks I can choose 1.
 I can then fill in the gaps with non-carbohydrate foods like meat, eggs, cheese, vegetables, nuts, or seeds.